Chelsea sack Thomas Tuchel: Jamie Carragher fears for Graham Potter and says Mauricio Pochettino would be his preferred choice

-Thomas Tuchel was sacked after Chelsea's 1-0 defeat by Dinamo Zagreb on Tuesday night; Chelsea have permission from Brighton to speak to Graham Potter later on Wednesday and are also keen to speak to Mauricio Pochettino and Zinedine Zidane, who are both out of work
+Thomas Tuchel was sacked after Chelsea's 1-0 defeat by Dinamo Zagreb on Tuesday night; Chelsea have now appointed Brighton manager Graham Potter

-Jamie Carragher fears for Graham Potter if he becomes Chelsea's next head coach following Thomas Tuchel's "shock" sacking, suggesting Mauricio Pochettino would be his preferred choice to take charge at Stamford Bridge.
+Jamie Carragher says he fears for Graham Potter following Thomas Tuchel's "shock" sacking as Chelsea head coach.

 Chelsea sacked Tuchel on Wednesday morning, a day after a shock 1-0 loss to Dinamo Zagreb in the Champions League and just six matches into the new Premier League season.

-The club have been given permission by Brighton to speak to Potter, who is expected to meet Todd Boehly on Wednesday afternoon.
-They are also keen to hold discussions with former Tottenham and Paris Saint-Germain boss Mauricio Pochettino and Zinedine Zidane, who are both out of work.
+The club have now appointed Potter on a five-year deal, having also held discussions with Mauricio Pochettino and Zinedine Zidane, who are both out of work.

 Tuchel was sacked by Boehly during a face-to-face meeting just three months after completing his takeover of the club.
 Since becoming Chelsea's new owner, Boehly has moved on director Marina Granovskaia, chairman Bruce Buck and technical and performance advisor Petr Cech in a complete overhaul of the Roman Abramovich era.